firesim/firesim/docs/FireSim-Basics.rst

 FireSim supports many types of FPGAs and FPGA platforms!
 Click one of the following links to work through the getting started guide for your particular platform.

-* :doc:`/Getting-Started-Guides/AWS-EC2-F1-Getting-Started/index`
+* :doc:`/Getting-Started-Guides/AWS-EC2-F1-Getting-Started/index`.
+Status: ✅ All FireSim Features Supported.

-* :doc:`/Getting-Started-Guides/On-Premises-FPGA-Getting-Started/Xilinx-Alveo-U250-FPGAs`
+* :doc:`/Getting-Started-Guides/On-Premises-FPGA-Getting-Started/Xilinx-Alveo-U250-FPGAs`.
+Status: ✅ All FireSim Features Supported.

-* :doc:`/Getting-Started-Guides/On-Premises-FPGA-Getting-Started/Xilinx-Alveo-U280-FPGAs`
+* :doc:`/Getting-Started-Guides/On-Premises-FPGA-Getting-Started/Xilinx-Alveo-U280-FPGAs`.
+Status: ✅ All FireSim Features Supported.

-* :doc:`/Getting-Started-Guides/On-Premises-FPGA-Getting-Started/Xilinx-VCU118-FPGAs`
+* :doc:`/Getting-Started-Guides/On-Premises-FPGA-Getting-Started/Xilinx-VCU118-FPGAs`.
+Status: ✅ All FireSim Features Supported.

-* :doc:`/Getting-Started-Guides/On-Premises-FPGA-Getting-Started/RHS-Research-Nitefury-II-FPGAs`
+* :doc:`/Getting-Started-Guides/On-Premises-FPGA-Getting-Started/RHS-Research-Nitefury-II-FPGAs`.
+Status: ✅ All FireSim Features Supported.

-* (Not recommended) :doc:`Getting-Started-Guides/On-Premises-FPGA-Getting-Started/Xilinx-Vitis-FPGAs`.
-The Vitis flow is not recommended unless you have specific constraints that require using Vitis.
-Use the aforementioned :doc:`/Getting-Started-Guides/On-Premises-FPGA-Getting-Started/Xilinx-Alveo-U250-FPGAs` instead.
+* :doc:`Getting-Started-Guides/On-Premises-FPGA-Getting-Started/Xilinx-Vitis-FPGAs`.
+Status: ⚠️  DMA-based Bridges Not Supported.
+The Vitis-based U250 flow is **not recommended** unless you have specific constraints that require using Vitis.
+Notably, the Vitis-based flow does not support DMA-based FireSim bridges (e.g., TracerV, Synthesizable Printfs, etc.), while the XDMA-based flows support all FireSim features, as shown above.
+If you're unsure, use the XDMA-based U250 flow instead: :doc:`/Getting-Started-Guides/On-Premises-FPGA-Getting-Started/Xilinx-Alveo-U250-FPGAs`.